aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/100_addons/050-argocd-selfmanaged.md

 ::video{id=v-WLsiTiiP8}

-Initially, ArgoCD was installed using the GitOps Bridge Terraform module.
-However, ArgoCD can also be managed as a GitOps-managed add-on—just like any other add-on.
+Initially, Argo CD was installed using the GitOps Bridge Terraform module.
+However, Argo CD can also be managed as a GitOps-managed add-on—just like any other add-on.

-By enabling ArgoCD as an add-on, we allow it to manage its own lifecycle.
+By enabling Argo CD as an add-on, we allow it to manage its own lifecycle.
 This enables declarative upgrades, configuration changes, and even clean removal, all via GitOps.

-### 1. Set ArgoCD label
+### 1. Set Argo CD label

 <!-- prettier-ignore-start -->
 :::code{showCopyAction=true showLineNumbers=false language=yaml }